vatpac-technology/sops/docs/terminal/williamtown.md

 !!! tip
     See [Controller Skills](../controller-skills/military.md#stereo-approaches) for more details about stereo approaches.
+    See [SUA Gates](../terminal/williamtown.md#sua-gates) for more details about Williamtowns Gate Locations.

 !!!
 Example
 **MAPL45**: "Willy Approach, MAPL45, RTBing via G6, runway 12"